 Students then proceed to a period of full-time research project work leading to the submission of their Master's dissertation.

 Lectures are given by leading researchers in the area of materials chemistry.
-The lecture courses are supported by tutorial sessions, and assessed by coursework and examination in April/May.
+The lecture courses are supported by tutorial sessions, and assessed by coursework and examination.

 Find out more about compulsory and optional courses

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.